-Decisions regarding admission will be made by the department chair and the social work faculty.
+Decisions regarding admission will be made by the program coordinator and the social work faculty.
 Applicants will receive notice regarding the decision within fourteen (14) calendar days.
 Students may appeal the denial for entrance into the field experience by following the procedures for an appeal.
 Students denied admission to the field will be informed in writing of the decision, the reason(s) for the decision, and the option to appeal.

 Procedures for All Appeals